bcgsc/pori_ipr_api/demo/README.md

 3) run the clean script,
 4) re-enable the triggers.

+If you don't have superuser you won't be able to disable and re-enable the triggers.

 You can ignore the password parameters for now since they will not be kept anyway.